chipzoller/hugo-clarity/README.md

 * Dark Mode (with UI controls for user preference setting)
 * Syntax Highlighting.

-    Besides basic syntax highlighting, this theme add the following capabilities to your code blocks:
+    Besides basic syntax highlighting, this theme adds the following capabilities to your code snippets:

     1. Ability to copy code snippet to clipboard
     2. Toggle line wraps on and off